efie-form/efie/.github/instructions/guidelines.instructions.md

     - Use `useCallback` for memoizing selectors.
     - For local component state, use `useState` (React) or `ref`/`reactive` (Vue).
 - **Modularity**: Break down complex components into smaller, reusable ones.
+- **Component Logic Organization**:
+    - **AVOID**: Creating separate helper methods that process all information and return complex data structures for rendering with many small components.
+This makes the code hard to maintain and follow.
+    - **PREFER**: Keep logic within each component.
+Each component should handle its own specific case and logic.
+    - **AVOID**: Complex nested ternary operators like `condition ? value1 : condition2 ? value2 : condition3 ? value3 : defaultValue`.
+This becomes unreadable and hard to maintain.
+    - **PREFER**: Use switch statements or if-else blocks for complex conditional logic.
+This is more readable and maintainable.
+    - **Example of GOOD pattern**: Each component handles its own rendering logic internally rather than relying on external helper functions to process data.
 - **Accessibility**: Ensure components are accessible (ARIA attributes, keyboard navigation, etc.).

 ### Testing (Jest)